smauny/pipeline-act4behav/README.md

    git clone https://github.com/smauny/pipeline-modbehav.git
    ```

+### Available data

+You can download example data on:
+This data is presented in our datapaper:

-Or download the repo in your working folder
+Save the raw data in your working directory in a folder.

 <!-- USAGE EXAMPLES -->
 ## Usage